New English Translation: History and textual basis

-The New English Translation, like the New International Version, is a completely new translation of the Bible, not an update or revision of an older one (such as the New Revised Standard Version of 1989, which is a revision of the Revised Standard Version of 1946/71, itself a revision of the American Standard Version of 1901).
+The New English Translation, like the New International Version, is a completely new translation of the Bible, not an update or revision of an older one (such as the English Standard Version of 2001, which is a revision of the Revised Standard Version of 1946/71, itself a revision of the American Standard Version of 1901).

 The translation and extensive notes were undertaken by more than twenty biblical scholars who worked directly from the best currently available Hebrew, Aramaic, and Greek texts.
 The NET Bible was initially conceived at an annual meeting of the Society of Biblical Literature in November 1995 in Philadelphia, Pennsylvania.
 The translation project originally started as an attempt to provide a digital version of a modern English translation over the Internet and on CD-ROM without cost for the user.
 Many of those involved in the project's initial discussions eventually became part of the translation team.
 The translation itself claims to be non-sectarian, "inter-denominational" and evangelical.

 The translation is most notable for an immense number of lengthy footnotes (which often explain its textual translation decision).
 Other significant features include its open translation process, its availability on the Internet (both during its beta process and in its final form), and its open copyright permitting free downloads.

 An original beta was released in 2001, followed by a second beta in 2003 and the first edition in 2006.
 A second edition with updated Strong's Hebrew and Greek to English mappings was released in 2017.

 As of 2019, editions with apocrypha are in development.